-It’s that time of year again where the family convenes and we all pretend to like each other – or, you know, at least attempt to get along for the few mandatory days we’ll be living in each other’s pockets.
-Being British and – more significantly – English (or for International readers, if you have English tendencies), when we hover dangerously close to passively-aggressively ignoring our arrogant brother for the next hour; or smiling tightly rather than sincerely at our mother-in-law, there’s only one way to survive.
-It begins with ‘al’ and ends with everyone feeling a little less frayed around the edges… I am, of course, referring to booze.
+It’s that time of year again where the family convenes and we all attempt to get along for the few mandatory days we’ll be living in each other’s pockets.
+Hovering dangerously close to passively-aggressively ignoring an arrogant parent or insolent sibling is an inevitability, and there’s only one way to survive: it begins with ‘al’ and ends with everyone feeling a little less frayed around the edges… I’m referring to booze, of course.
 But what of those of us who are pregnant or breastfeeding?
 Well, we should definitely talk about breastfeeding and alcohol.

 The majority of information available about breastfeeding and alcohol discourages women from drinking, and certainly not more than a very tiny amount.
 (See what the NHS says here.)

-And while I absolutely do not promote quaffing to excess for anybody, irrespective of their circumstances, scaremongering is unfair and patronising.
+And while I absolutely do not promote drinking to excess for anybody, irrespective of their circumstances – scaremongering is unfair and patronising.

 - Breastfeeding Etiquette For Men: How to Support Women – Without Being Creepy